CodersOnlyCH/crafting-interpreters/minutes-of-meeting/week1/kick_off_slides.md

 - Intellectual stimulation
   - not immediately practical
 - Understanding how things work under the hood
+- Three parts:
+  - defining the language `Lox`
+  - writing an evaluator in Java, `jlox`
+  - writing an evaluator in C, `clox`

 ---
 ## What will we be doing